dslovinsky/next-minimal/README.md

 You can verify that this works by observing the button on the homepage of the Nextjs build, which has a red `background-color` applied via the CSS prop.

-In Storybook the babel plugin must be provided directly via a custom babel config, which is added as a .babelrc within the `.storybook` directory.
-However, observing the same Button component in Storybook, you should see that the `background-color` is not applied.
+In Storybook, the babel plugin must be provided directly via a custom babel config, which is added as a `.babelrc` within the `.storybook` directory.
+However, observing the same Button component in Storybook, you should see that the `background-color` is **not** applied.
 The value of CSS is added as an HTML attribute, but no CSS class is created and applied as should occur if the babel plugin were functioning correctly.

 ```html
 <button css="background-color: #ff0000;">Button</button>